 Big data analytics in the banking industry brings valuable insights across multiple fronts – from product development to customer experience.
 This technology’s transformative power is undeniable, offering banks capabilities to navigate the complexities of the modern financial landscape.

 The main challenge in designing the new architecture is deciding which components should be developed in-house and which elements of the infrastructure should be outsourced to reduce costs and mitigate the risks associated with updates and upgrades.
-In this rapidly evolving technological landscape, partnering with experienced technology providers can be crucial for banks looking to stay ahead.
+In this rapidly evolving technological landscape, partnering with experienced technology providers can be crucial for banks looking to stay ahead, for example, when selecting top data analytics companies with deep expertise in the banking sector.

-Neontri, with nearly 15 years of experience in custom software development, cloud solutions, and data management services, can become a perfect technology partner in this journey.
+Neontri, with 12 years of experience in custom software development, cloud solutions, and data management services, can become a perfect technology partner in this journey.
 Our company specializes in near real-time data analytics, empowering organizations to unlock the true value of their data as it streams in.

 As a part of our partnership with PKO Bank, we developed a high-performance data management system that processes up to 10K transactions per second while maintaining data retrieval speeds averaging 55ms.
 The robust solution, built on a 72-node cluster architecture, handles massive daily operations including 200-500 million record offloads and 50 million data retrievals, with a total daily offloading size of 19TB.
 This enterprise-grade system enables PKO to meet both its current operational demands and position itself for future scalability.